Exposing a fibre-based dual-readout calorimeter to a positron beam: Introduction

 \section{Introduction}

-One of the requirements of the desired physics exploitation programme of future $e^+e^-$ colliders (such as, for instance, \mbox{FCC-ee} and CEPC \cite{FCC:2018evy,CEPCStudyGroup:2018ghi}) is a high-precision measurement of the jet four-momenta.
-Dual-readout calorimetry relies on a dual sampling of the calorimeter signal, with two sensitive media having a different $h/e$ factor.
+One of the requirements of the desired physics programme of future $e^+e^-$ colliders (such as, for instance, \mbox{FCC-ee} and CEPC \cite{FCC:2018evy,CEPCStudyGroup:2018ghi}) is a high-precision measurement of the jet four-momenta.
+Dual-readout calorimetry relies on a dual sampling of the calorimeter signal, with two sensitive media having a different $h/e$ ratio.
 The combined information from the two signals allows for the effective correction of fluctuations of the hadronic shower's electromagnetic fraction, therefore dramatically improving the energy measurement while recovering the linearity of the response to hadrons.
-Dual-readout calorimetry~\cite{Lee:2017xss} is a well-established technique: a 20-year-long experimental programme established the proof-of-principle~\cite{Akchurin:2013yaa,Lee:2017shn, Akchurin:2014aoa}, converging on the solution of employing two sets of optical fibres embedded in the absorber, running parallel to the impinging direction of the particles.
-Scintillating fibres are utilised to sample all charged components of the shower, while plastic un-doped fibres collect Cherenkov light emitted mainly by electrons and positrons, and are therefore mostly sensitive to the electromagnetic component of the hadronic shower.
-Recent developments of the dual-readout technique saw the test of Silicon PhotoMultipliers (SiPM) as light detectors capable to push the granularity of the calorimeter at the level of independently reading out each individual fibre~\cite{Antonello:2018sna}.
+Dual-readout calorimetry~\cite{Lee:2017xss} is a well-established technique: a 20-year-long experimental programme established the proof-of-principle~\cite{Akchurin:2005eu,Akchurin:2005an,Akchurin:2005rs,Akchurin:2013yaa,Lee:2017shn, Akchurin:2014aoa}, converging on the solution of employing two sets of optical fibres embedded in the absorber, running nearly parallel to the direction of the incoming particles.
+Scintillating fibres are utilised to sample all charged components of the shower, while plastic undoped fibres collect Cherenkov light emitted mainly by electrons and positrons, and are therefore mostly sensitive to the electromagnetic component of the hadronic shower.
+Recent developments of the dual-readout technique witnessed the test of silicon photomultipliers (SiPMs) as light detectors capable of reading out individual fibres~\cite{Antonello:2018sna}.
 A simulation of a full 4$\pi$ dual-readout calorimeter, using a mechanics and geometry different from those tested in this paper is documented in Refs. \cite{lorenzoPhD, Pezzotti:2022ndj}, where a hadronic energy resolution of $\sigma/E \sim$30$\%$/$\sqrt{E}$ for single hadron and $\sigma/E\sim$38$\%$/$\sqrt{E}$ for jets was demonstrated, while maintaining good electron and photon energy resolution (of the order of $\sigma/E \sim 15\%/ \sqrt{E}$).
 The baseline IDEA detector concept for future $e^+e^-$ colliders~\cite{Gaudio:2022jve} utilises a dual-readout fibre-based calorimeter for the energy and position measurement of electrons, photons and hadrons.
 An option utilising a crystal-based dual-readout electromagnetic section in front of the fibre-based calorimeter was also studied, and its performance is described in Refs.~\cite{Lucchini:2020bac, Lucchini:2022vss}.